Stone Crab FAQ

 Figure 9b (bottom).
 Stone crab with a small claw bud.

 Figure 10.
 Stone crab claw that was not removed properly.

 Note the muscle hanging out from the arm.

-When the claws are folded into the body, pull the claws out.
+When the claws are folded into the body, carefully extend the claws away from the body, without harming the crab.
 On the inside of the propodus will be lines that look like a fingerprint.
 If those lines are unbroken, the claw is an original claw (Figure 11).
 If the inside of the claw looks like a series of dots and/or dashes, it is a regenerated claw (Figure 12).

 Figure 11.
 Claw with an original.

 Currently, there is no precise method of determining the age of stone crabs.
 Age is estimated based on molt frequency and average molt increment.
 The age estimates suggest wild males live for seven or eight years and females live up to eight or nine years.
 In fished populations, it is unlikely that stone crabs will live to the maximum age.
 (Restrepo, 2004).